Trusted WordPress tutorials, when you need them most.

 Yes, you can still keep using the old editor.
 Simply install and activate the Classic Editor plugin.

-Upon activation, it will disable the block editor, and you will be able to continue using the classic editor.
+Upon activation, the block editor will be disabled, and you will be able to continue using the classic editor.

 Please note that the Classic Editor will be supported until 2024.
-It would be better to start using the block editor now so that you get familiar with it.
+To familiarize yourself with the block editor, start using it now.

 3. What do I do if the block editor doesn’t work with a plugin or theme I am using?

-Project Gutenberg was under development for a long time.
-This gave plugin and theme authors plenty of time to test their code for compatibility.
+Project Gutenberg was long in development, which gave plugin and theme authors plenty of time to test their code for compatibility.

-4. How can I learn more Gutenberg tips and tricks?
+4. How can I learn more about Gutenberg tips and tricks?

 WPBeginner is the best place to learn about the block editor in WordPress.
 We are the largest WordPress resource site on the internet.

-We will be publishing new articles and updating our old resources to help you master the block editor.
+We will publish new articles and update our old resources to help you master the block editor.

-Meanwhile, if you have any questions, then feel free to reach out to us by leaving a comment or by using the contact form on our website.
+Meanwhile, if you have any questions, feel free to contact us by leaving a comment or using the contact form on our website.

 5. Running into Gutenberg problems?

-If you are running into issues with the WordPress block editor, then we have created a quick troubleshooting guide with all the common WordPress block editor problems that users encounter and how to fix them.
+If you are having trouble with the WordPress block editor, we have created a quick troubleshooting guide that lists all the common block editor problems users encounter and how to fix them.

 We hope this Gutenberg tutorial helped you learn how to use the WordPress block editor.
 You may also want to see our complete WordPress performance guide for improving your website speed or check out our comparison of the best email marketing services for small businesses.